adosia/adosia-iot/NINJA_v3.1/README.md

-Navigate the hardware subdirectory to find the schematics and layout file that can be used to manufacture this board
+Navigate the hardware subdirectory to find the schematics, layout file, gerbers and BOM which can be used to manufacture this board

 #[Buy Adosia IoT Hardware](https://adosia.io)